NASS Urged To Probe Abuse By Police | Leadership Newspaper

 NASS Urged To Probe Abuse By Police

-The Group made this known in statement signed by its Director of Information, Ifeanyi Calistus said that every element of police failure came out nearly all at once in Soyombo’s work which is similar to Barrister Emeka Ugwuonye experience in Abuja Police station.
+The group made this known in a statement signed by its director of Information, Ifeanyi Calistus.
+He said that Soyombo’s experience was similar to that of Barrister Emeka Ugwuonye in a Police station in Abuja.

-DPA added that the current travail of Barrister Ugwuonye cannot be separated from his continuous criticism of Police activities across.
+DPA added that the current travail of Barrister Ugwuonye cannot be separated from his continuous criticism of Police activities.

 According to the statement, Barrister Ugwuonye, is still in detention based on a fabricated murder charge by the police, which was calculated to prevent the disclosure of the worst police corruption and atrocities in Nigerian history.
-The most astonishing thing about Ugwuonye’s case is that the court seems to have ineptly aided the designs of the police.
+It noted that the most astonishing thing about Ugwuonye’s case is that the court seems to have aided the designs of the police.

-“Equally, every indication shows that the organized bar and individual lawyers have been unable to challenge the abuses by the police.
+“Equally, every indication shows that the organised bar and individual lawyers have been unable to challenge the abuses by the police.
 More and more lawyers have been intimidated by the police.

 “Finally on this, the Nigerian Police Force has repeatedly failed to come up with standard ethical and security doctrines that police officers would follow.
 Instead, each time a new Inspector General of Police (IGP) is appointed, there will be several positive pronouncements that are soon ignored.